ValFoleyCAIC/runout_envelope/README.md

 $$P(x) = \frac{1}{N} \sum_{i=1}^{N} B_i(x)$$

 This is the indicator-function definition formalized by **Hyman, Bevilacqua, & Bursik (2019)** for probabilistic hazard maps.
-The probability at each cell is interpretable as P(reach | this set of plausible scenarios) — explicitly **conditional**, not annual.
+The probability at each cell is interpretable as P(reach | this set of plausible scenarios), explicitly **conditional**, not annual.
 Frequency information would have to come from outside the model.
 AvaFrame's `ana4Stats.probAna` module follows the same stacking convention.

 The outer envelope is the polygonization of P ≥ 0.05 (configurable).
 Contours are drawn at the levels in `config.yaml` (default: 0.05, 0.25, 0.50, 0.75, 1.00).
 The most-likely-path is a skeleton (medial axis via Zhang-Suen thinning) of the P ≥ 0.5 region.

 ### Confidence intervals on small ensembles

 For "N of M scenarios reached the road" we report a **Wilson score 95% CI** rather than a normal-approximation one — Wilson is well-behaved at small N and at edge cases (k=0 or k=N) where the normal interval degenerates.
-With N=20 our probability granularity is 5% and CI half-widths on low-P contours are wide; reported CIs make this explicit.
+With N=20, our probability granularity is 5%, and CI half-widths on low-P contours are wide; the reported CIs make this explicit.

 ### Viewer

 The viewer is a single self-contained `viewer.html`.
-Folium is initialized with `tiles=None` (no OSM dependency, no referer-policy errors), and the basemap is a hillshade computed from the project DEM via Horn's algorithm (matplotlib `LightSource`, NW sun at 45°), reprojected to WGS84 and embedded as a base64 PNG image overlay.
+Folium is initialized with `tiles=None`, and the basemap is a hillshade computed from the project DEM via Horn's algorithm (matplotlib `LightSource`, NW sun at 45°), reprojected to WGS84 and embedded as a base64 PNG image overlay.
 The probability raster sits on top with sqrt-scaled alpha.
 Per-scenario release polygons, steepest-descent flowpaths, and reach polygons are each toggleable.

 ## References